-It may be used for temporal reasoning about things (physical items, groups of people, living beings) ceasing to exist; it serves as a hook for termini postquem and antequem.
+It may be used for temporal reasoning about things (physical items, groups of people, living beings) ceasing to exist; it serves as a hook for determination of a terminus postquem and antequem.
 In cases where substance from a Persistent Item continues to exist in a new form, the process would be documented by E81 Transformation.

-- the death of Snoopy, my dogthe melting of the snowman - the burning of the Temple of Artemis in Ephesos by Herostratos in 356BC
+- the death of Snoopy, my dog

+- the melting of the snowman

+- the burning of the Temple of Artemis in Ephesos by Herostratos in 356BC